eclipsesource/tabris-js/doc/cloudPush.md

 paused, destroyed by the system to free up resources or closed by the user through swiping away the app from the app switcher.
-It won't be notified only in the case the application has just been installed and has never been started or if the user force closes the app in the system application settings from Android 3.1 onwards.
+It won't be notified only in the case the application has just been installed and has never been started or if the user force-closes the app in the system application settings from Android 3.1 onwards.

 iOS